top of page

 North Grafton, MA 01536

-If the injury is not as severe, please contact us or another wildlife rehabilitator near you.
+If the injury is not as severe (or if you can't reach a wildlife clinic) please contact us or another wildlife rehabilitator near you.

 I think I found an ORPHANED animal: